dustywhite7/Econ8310/SlidesCode/12 - Bayesian Statistics III.md

 ![bg right 90%](rrp_frequency.png)

 I love (for better or worse) rooting for the Seahawks.
-Last year, they insisted on running a LOT more than most teams.
+In many recent years, they have insisted on running a LOT more than most teams.

 (Plot is frequency of Run-Run-Pass sequences by team)